Updated: Jul 20

 I’ve always micro-managed food to micro-managed my weight.
 I was always “within normal limits” as defined by whoever gets to define these things in our culture and medical system.
 I got a lot of benefits from my appearance, I now realize.
 The fear of my body growing larger haunted me all the time.
 I compensated for over-eating by under-eating.
 I had weekend vs. weekday rules, party and holiday “exceptions” to the rules, time-of-day rules (it’s ok to cheat at night) and on and on.

 Every day I spent some of my precious mental and emotional energy struggling to either shrink my body through food restriction or accept my body as it was.
 I could never stick with either path.
 I craved peace but it eluded me.
 The thought pattern formed its own kind of pendulum, alongside my weight and eating pendulum.
 “I don’t like how I look - I’m gonna lose the weight.”
 “No!
 That’s BS – I am gonna love myself the way I am.”
 “Ick, I don’t think I can do that.
 I’ll be really good this week.”
 “Food is pleasure, why deny myself?
 Everyone else is eating it.”
 Crazy making.
-I see now that I was swinging between internalized body-image and diet culture messages, on the one hand, and my intuitive self, which values pleasure, connection and spontaneity and hates (HATES) rules, on the other hand.
+I see now that I was swinging between internalized body-image and diet culture messages, on the one hand, and my intuitive self, which values pleasure, connection, and spontaneity and hates (HATES) rules, on the other hand.
 The anti-dieter was always in there – she just couldn’t fully “come out.”
 The constant tug-of-war was stressful and painful and it kept me stuck.

 Along the way there were added challenges.
 At age 24 I developed chronic back pain.
 Two things happened at once: I went on a medication for pain that caused bloating and weight gain, and I lost the ability to exercise because it exacerbated the back pain.
-It is only in the last year and a half that I have been able to move and exercise any way I want to and not pay for it with exhaustion or pain the next day.

 Then there was pregnancy and post-partum, with all of its weight craziness.
 I thought pregnancy would finally free me from body-consciousness – oooooh was I wrong!
 I’ll never forget that pre-natal appointment at 16 weeks.
 I’d gained 10 lbs that month.
 The midwife said, “ok, but you can only have ONE ten-pound month!”
 Or when I was 8-months huge and a friend said, "you don't even look pregnant from behind."
 Really?
 After two kids, I was up another size.